omid-b/gdp/README.md

 # ***gdp*: Geophysical Data Processing**

-*gdp* provides a set of tools that are available through command-line-interface (CLI) to process and/convert common geophysical data types.
+*gdp* provides a set of tools that are available through command-line-interface (CLI) to process and/or convert common geophysical data types.

 ## Release notes